|

 The

-Architect's Workshop uses the most recent version of the most powerful
+Architect's Workshop continues to use the most powerful

-of the BIM software presently available as its primary BIM
+of the 3DpCaD software presently available as its central 3D parametric Cad component,

-with the Revit Structural and Revit MEP and CostX as engineering and
+Revit Architecture, with the Revit Structural and Revit MEP and QTO as engineering and

 quantity surveying extensions.
 3ds Max Design, Lightwave,